mehmetbesli/BeinSportSeleniumProject/readme.md

 10.Expect for a error text and finish test with success

 ## which technologies were used
-1. Java and eclipse
+1. Java and Intellij
-2. Selenium Automation tool
+2. Selenium Automation Tool
 3. Junit and Log4j

 ## Other Features